 The public outcomes should be a logical outcome to the development activity in the programme and fit within the organisation’s commission and production plans.

 No. During the application process you do not need to include Jerwood in your programme’s title.
 If your application is successful, we welcome development programmes carrying our name and we can have a conversation about it at that time.
 However, there is no requirement for this, especially if the programme has multiple funders.
 We offer our name to help with the profile and recognition of the opportunity, and do not seek named opportunities in the way that sponsors might do.
-For those programmes we fund, using our name for its title should carry with it no expectation that we will fund it in the future.
+Using our name in a programme’s title does not carry with it an expectation that we will fund it in the future.